North Platte River

 Itinerary:

-Friday.
-If you want, you can drive up Friday and camp at at Two Moon Campground.
+Friday: Since we start very early Saturday morning (7:30 am), it is best to drive up Friday and camp at at Two Moon Campground.
 If you have time, you may want to paddle in Glendo Reservoir.
 Glendo State Park Information.
-Or you can drive up early Saturday morning.
+You could also drive up early Saturday morning.

 Continue driving past the marina and headquarters, until you get to Two Moon Campground on the left.
-It is a big campground so there should be no trouble finding a spot.
-We generally camp at the east end.
 Look for canoes or kayaks and these people will be Poudre Paddlers.

-8:00 pm, the day before the float.
-We will have a quick meeting at the campsite with the "Poudre Paddler" sign to discuss the shuttle in the morning.
-We are usually camping on the east loop of the Two Moons Campground.
+8:00 pm, Friday, the day before the float.
+We will have a quick meeting at the campsite with the "Poudre Paddler" sign to discuss the shuttle in the morning at tent site 11 in Two Moon.

 The shuttle takes a long time and there isn't much shade for those waiting by the boats.
 It would be nice to set up a canopy or have umbrellas.
 Definitely apply sunscreen.
 You may want to plan games for children to keep them busy during the wait.
 The other option is for most people to stay in the shade at the camp and then take them to the boats when the shuttle drivers return.
 At least one person needs to stay with the boats and equipment.